espruino/BangleApps/apps/pooqroman/README.md

-# pooq Roman—a classic watch face with amusing dynamicity
+# pooq Roman: a classic watch face with amusing dynamicity

 This is a normal watch face for telling the time.
 It is unusual in that it supports the 24 hour clock by dynamically updating the labels on the face